alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 *   backing service support for PostgreSQL, MySQL and MongoDB
 *   language support through the [standard Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link] except .NET Core
-*   limited support for custom buildpacks and Docker images
+*   limited support for custom buildpacks
+*   support for public and private Docker images
 *   ability to stream application logs to Software as a Service logging platforms

 ### Coding in the open